 A closer look at construction craft workers

-Next, let’s take a closer look at the roles construction craft workers fulfill on job sites.
+Next, let’s look at the roles construction craft workers fulfill on job sites.

 Preparing and cleaning construction sites